bodziosamolot/sourceGenerators/article.md

 ### Regular Source Generators

 In this article we are focusing on Incremental Source Generators.
-The name has "Incremental" in it.
-Are there Non-Incremental Source Generators?
+You may be wondering if there are Non-Incremental Source Generators then?
+Yes, there are!
-Yes, there are.
-They were introduced in .NET 5 but there was a problem with them.
+They were introduced in .NET 5 but there was a problem.
 All of that processing that happens with each compilation occurs very often.
 Pretty much with every keystroke.
 This caused the developer experience in the IDE to deteriorate badly.
 It could be improved by aggressively filtering the syntax processed by our generator but still was not good enough.
 The mechanism could be improved by introduction of caching and including the filtration in its contract.
+Let's see what are the improvements introduced in the next iteration of Source Generators.

 ### Incremental Source Generator

-That caching is realized through IncrementalValueProvider<T> (and its sibling IncrementalValuesProvider<T>).
+The requirement of caching is realized through IncrementalValueProvider<T> (and its sibling IncrementalValuesProvider<T>).
 When working with a generator we will have access to IncrementalGeneratorInitializationContext which allows to get the to a set of providers.
 They are the points through which we can work with different components of our program:
 - SyntaxProvider - this provider will serve us changes in the syntax of our program.